 Rewards and recognition, or employee benefits, come in three forms:

-Supplementary compensation – free coffee, health insurance, gym memberships, flexible working (the list is endless, just budget dependant).
+- Supplementary compensation – free coffee, health insurance, gym memberships, flexible working (the list is endless, just budget dependent).

 We created an in-depth insights report to delve into what employees really want from their employers.
 We collected this data from a nation-wide survey.
 Take some of these points into consideration when building your EVP and deciding how you want to compensate workers.